cairo-book/cairo-book/src/ch13-01-general-introduction-to-smart-contracts.md

 > Learn more about Account Abstraction in the [Starknet Book](https://book.starknet.io/ch04-00-account-abstraction.html).

-## Cairo programs and Starknet contracts: what is the difference?
+## Cairo Programs and Starknet Contracts: What Is the Difference?

 Starknet contracts are a special superset of Cairo programs, so the concepts previously learned in this book are still applicable to write Starknet contracts.
 As you may have already noticed, a Cairo program must always have a `main` function that serves as the entry point for this program: